| |

 There are 53 campsites in Liard Hot Springs.
 The campground is open with full services from May 1 – Sep 30.
 Liard River Hot Springs Provincial Park offers vehicle-accessible campsites.
 The camping fee is $26.00 per party/night.
 It includes access to the hot springs.
 Camping fees are payable in cash only at the park.
 Winter Camping is also possible.
 Winter camping is $16/night and includes access to hot pools.

-Campfires are allowed and campfire rings are provided at each campsite.
+Campfires are allowed, and campfire rings are provided at each campsite.
 However, park authorities encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using camp stoves instead.
 There are also picnic tables.

 The campsites are large, with plenty of space and trees between them.
 So, it’s with to pack a hammock to enjoy the scenery.
-Here you can check how to choose the perfect hammock for your adventures.
+Here, you can check how to choose the perfect hammock for your adventures.
 The sites are big enough to accommodate RVs and trailers up to 32’.

-moose in swamp
+moose in swamp on the way to hot springs.

-moose
+moose between trees

 Campsite Reservations

 The Liard River Hot Springs Campground fills quickly during the summer months, so it’s worth making a reservation.
 You can book your campsite via the Discover Camping website (you have to choose the right park from the list: Liard River Hot Springs and enter the dates of your stay).
-When reservations are not available all campsites function as first-come, first served.
-21 sites are reservable and 32 sites are first-come, first-served.
-Checkout is at 11 am, so try to arrive shortly after to find a site.

 Liard Hot Springs Lodge

-They have gas/diesel and a store, where you can buy some snacks.
+They have gas/diesel and a store where you can buy snacks.
 What we love the most is their restaurant.
 The food was really great, and the staff was friendly.
 It’s a perfect place for lunch or dinner on the way.
-There is also wifi access.
-The speed is not fast (it’s Alaska Highway), but it was enough to check emails.
-We can highly recommend Liard Hot Springs Lodge.
-The phone number is 250-776-7349.
-The email address is [email protected]
+There is also Wi-Fi access.

 Mould Creek Campground